 So here we have the plot about Kivke, and then we have the plot of the storytelling.
 Are there ways in which the openness of the story even invites, you know, speculation about how there might be parallels or analogies between what's happening at one level and what's happening at the other.

-Eyal Segal: You can talk about parallel certainly, but I would also like to mention some kind of contrast between the two levels of the story, embedded and the embedding.
-Think we can see that the withholding of closure on one level by the narrator, the Jew from Kamenka, I mean, constitutes in itself an effective closure on another level.
+Eyal Segal: You can talk about parallels certainly, but I would also like to mention some kind of contrast between the two levels of the story, the embedded and the embedding.
+I think we can see that the withholding of closure on one level by the narrator, the Jew from Kamenka, I mean, constitutes in itself an effective closure on another level.

 That is the level of the developing relationship between the narrator and his audience, because at the end of Sholem Aleichem's story, the reader is left with no further expectations regarding the continuation of this line of interest, as opposed to the other one.